 Sheepskins and their use

-The sheepskin, with the wool attached, is also used to make mittens, slippers, hats, and coats.
+With the wool attached, the sheepskin is also used to make mittens, slippers, hats, and coats.
 These keep you very warm, and they are also waterproof.
-I think I got my first pair of sheepskin mittens when I was about seven years old, and they have regularly been upgraded, both in size and when the old ones got too worn out.
-When I was a teenager, my friends and I used to draw patterns on them with ballpoint pens, much to our parents’ chagrin.
+I got my first pair of sheepskin mittens when I was about seven years old, and they have regularly been upgraded, both in size and when the old ones got too worn out.
+When I was a teenager, my friends and I drew patterns on them with ballpoint pens, much to our parents’ chagrin.

 At the end of the day

-I am almost certain that every Icelander and every household in Iceland has Icelandic woolen items, be they clothes or throws.
-We are very proud of our wool and it is a bit like us: slightly prickly on the outside but soft and warm on the inside J
+I am almost certain that every Icelander and household in Iceland has Icelandic woolen items, clothes or throws.
+We are very proud of our wool, and it is a bit like us: slightly prickly on the outside but soft and warm on the inside.